 Some people, such as the elderly and those who are immunocompromised, may not develop a fever.
 For these individuals, the presence of new or worse cough, or difficulty breathing, may be enough to trigger further precautions.

 There are everyday actions that can help prevent the spread of germs that cause respiratory illnesses.
-Take these simple steps to reduce exposure to the virus and protect your health:
+Take these simple steps to reduce exposure to the virus and protect your health, your family's and your patients:

 Anyone who has travelled outside of Canada is required to self-isolate for 14 days upon their arrival back in Canada.
 Please visit our travel page for more details on isolation.